 COST SAVINGS: Big data tools like Hadoop allow businesses to store massive volumes of data at a much cheaper price tag than a traditional database.
 Companies utilizing big data tools for this benefit typically use Hadoop clusters to augment their current data warehouse, storing long-term data in Hadoop rather than expanding the data warehouse.
 Data is then moved from Hadoop to the traditional database for production and analysis as needed.
 Versatile big data tools can also function as multiple tools at once, saving organizations on the cost of needing to purchase more tools for the same tasks.

 COMPETITIVE ADVANTAGE: According to a survey of 540 enterprise decision makers involved in big data purchases by Webopedia’s parent company QuinStreet, about half of all respondents said they were applying big data and analytics to improve customer retention, help with product development, and gain a competitive advantage.
-One of the major advantages of big data analytics is that it gives businesses access to data that was previously unavailable or difficult to access.
+One of the major advantages of analyzing big data is that it gives businesses, particularly Data Analysts and Data Scientists, access to data that was previously unavailable or difficult to access.
 With increased access to data sources such as social media streams and clickstream data, businesses can better target their marketing efforts to customers, better predict demand for a certain product, and adapt marketing and advertising messaging in real-time.
 With these advantages, businesses are able to gain an edge on their competitors and act more quickly and decisively when compared to what rival organizations do.
-Needless to say, a business that effectively utilizes big data analytics tools will be better prepared for the future than one that doesn’t understand how important those tools are.
+Needless to say, a business that effectively utilizes these analytics tools will be better prepared for the future than one that doesn’t understand how important those tools are.

-NEW BUSINESS OPPORTUNITIES: The final benefit of big data analytics tools is the possibility of exploring new business opportunities.
+NEW BUSINESS OPPORTUNITIES: The final benefit of such analytics tools is the possibility of exploring new business opportunities.
 Entrepreneurs have taken advantage of big data technology to offer new services in Adtech and Marketingtech.
-Mature companies can also take advantage of the data they collect to offer add-on services or to create new product segments that offer additional value to their current customers.
+Data Analysts and Data Scientists at mature companies can also take advantage of the data they collect to offer add-on services or to create new product segments that offer additional value to their current customers.
 In addition to those benefits, big data analytics can pinpoint new or potential audiences that have yet to be tapped by the enterprise.
 Finding whole new customer segments can lead to tremendous new value.